mparker17/jekyll-theme--revealjs/README.md

     Note that, because you made changes to `_config.yml`, you will need to restart `jekyll serve`

-4. You likely also want to set this theme's default layout (i.e.: `/_layouts/default.html`) as the default for all pages your repo, so you don't have to manually specify the layout in the front-matter of each file.
+4. You likely also want to set this theme's default layout (i.e.: `/_layouts/default.html`) as the default for all pages your repo (using [Front Matter Defaults][jekyll-front-matter-defaults]), so you don't have to manually specify the layout in the [front matter][jekyll-front-matter] of each file.

     To do this, add the following to `_config.yml`:

     ```yml
     defaults: